amorales145/Websitehosting/README.md

 # Websitehosting
 Website hosting with Linode Ubuntu image running Apache2

 Hello everyone.
-I have created this how to for educational purposes.
-This is a simple how to for Hosting your own website.
+I have created this document for educational purposes.
+This is a simple procedure for Hosting your own website.
 There is also some info in here regarding configuring an SSL certificate.
-I have also included detailed information on editing config files for both http and https in order to default to a maintenance page which will load when disabling your default index page.
+I will also be including a detailed text file with information on editing config files to allow a maintenance.html page to default and load automatically using the "ReWriteRule" when disabling your default index.html for updates or editing and updating purposes of your website.

 1. Create an account on Linode.com and proceed to setup the below Ubuntu server.
 ![Linode Ubuntu](https://github.com/user-attachments/assets/af481ade-2210-4825-b774-406ff41e7046)